fcannizzohz/demo-cache/README.md

 Later on, for more advanced usages we'll extend the setup with more nodes

 Since we use Hazelcast Enterprise, you need a license.
-You can get a trial enterprise license from here: link
+You can get a trial enterprise license from [here](https://hazelcast.com/get-started/).

 The current docker compose assumes that the license is stored in an environment variable, so to spin up the stack with the license (assuming it's not already configured in your shell environment):